hphelion/docs.hpcloud.com/apispecs/cs/working/private/Domain.md

 *Inclusion Filters*
 * *groupId (Optional)* - string - include results for given groupId.
 Filters groupId and groupName are mutually exclusive.
 You can filter either using groupId or using groupName.
 * *groupName (Optional)* - string - include results for given groupName.
 Filters groupId and groupName are mutually exclusive.
 You can filter either using groupId or using groupName
+* *tenantId (Optional)* - string - include results for given tenantId.
+Filters tenantId and tenantName are mutually exclusive.
+You can filter either using tenantId or using tenantName
+* *tenantName (Optional)* - string - include results for given tenantName.
+Filters tenantId and tenantName are mutually exclusive.
+You can filter either using tenantId or using tenantName

 *Exclusion Filters*
 * *excludeRoles (Optional)* - string - comma separated roleId to exclude